 - During the first year of enrollment, graduate students will be required to complete an online RCR training program provided by the Collaborative Institutional Training Initiative (CITI).
-The Office for Research Protections (ORP) will provide the conduit to this training via the SARI Resource Portal on the ORP website (www.research.psu.edu/orp/sari). - 2.
+The Office for Research Protections (ORP) will provide the conduit to this training via the SARI Resource Portal on the ORP website. - 2.
 Graduate students are required to engage in an additional 5 hours of discussion-based RCR education prior to degree completion.
 These discussions will encompass both universal and discipline-specific material.
 Each college has developed a unique plan for how graduate students in their programs will meet the requirements for discussion-based RCR education.